 The DRAGONN replacement filters come in 1 or 3-packs.
-The current price for a single filter is just under $10, and they don’t seem to be offering much of a price break for the 3-pack.
+The current price for a single filter is good value, and the company doesn’t seem to be offering much of a price break for the 3-pack.

-Click the image below to check out the current price at Amazon:
+Click the image below to check the current price at Amazon #ad:

 The thing I like most about this filter is that it does contain activated carbon, which does a great job of removing impurities from your water.